 2016 sure was a year, huh?
 While the world at large kind of seemed to have lost its mind, cinema, and particularly genre cinema, was at the top of its game.
+It is important to praise films that have impressed as the work behind the scenes is immense.
+There are so many little details that make a huge difference.
+The logistics of things like hiring an entertainment accountant los angeles show the magnitude of the work that goes into making these films.
 There were so many excellent films I loved released in 2016 that my Top 10 very easily could have been a Top 20.
 It was that good.
 Alas, years of critical tradition and my own personal energy levels dictate that it is, in fact, a Top 10.

 For consideration on this list, the film must have entered wide-release in 2016, either via theaters, video-on-demand, or the like.
 If I’ve written about the film previously on the site, you’ll find a blurb from that review as well as a link to the full review that can be reached by clicking the name of the film or the link at the bottom of each section.
 Without further adieu, here are my Top 10 Films of 2016.

 DIRECTOR: Jaume Collet-Serra

 I’m going to get this out of the way: I loved The Shallows.
 Is it perfect?
 No, but Collet-Serra brought his A-game to what could have been a boring flop in less deft hands.
 “Survive The Shark” has been done many times, but Collet-Serra routinely sets your expectations in this nail-bitingly tense survival story.
 Blake Lively is stellar, and this is the only film I saw this year that made me have serious thoughts about a seagull.